Youpen-y/rdma-mesh/README.md

 -----------------------------------------------------------------------------
 As an example program, rdma-mesh only support two hosts. ( Complete version can be found in [jiatest](https://github.com/segzix/jiatest) and [jiajia](https://github.com/Youpen-y/jiajia).)

-Macro `MASTER` in Makefile can be used to control the hosts' ip in rdma_mesh.c.
-So it should be supported by one and disabled by another, and the ip in rdma_mesh.c should be redefined according to your computer's setting.
+`ip_array` in main.c is the ip array of hosts in a cluster, which need to reconfigure according to the cluster's setting.

 - clone
 ```bash